forhadmethun/SimpleJavaBankingApplication/README.md

 ## Running the server locally ##
 Firstly build the application.
-To build and package a Spring Boot app into a single executable war file with a Maven, the below command can be used.
+To build and package a Spring Boot app into a single executable jar file with a Maven, the below command can be used.
 Run the command from the project folder which contains the pom.xml file.

 ```
 maven package